Aesica/RMMV/README.md

 ## Aesica's RMMV Plugins - Terms of Use

+## Aesica's RMMZ Plugins - Terms of Use

-- Aesica's plugins (hereafter referred to as "the plugins") are free for game developers (hereafter referred to as "you" or "your") to use in both free and commercial game projects (hereafter referred to as "game" or "games") as long as Aesica (hereafter referred to as "I" and "my") is given credit.
+- Aesica's plugins (hereafter referred to as "the plugins") are free for game developers (hereafter referred to as "developer", "developers", or "you") to use in both free and commercial game projects (hereafter referred to as "game" or "games") as long as Aesica is given credit somewhere in the game's credits.
-- Edited, forked or redistributed versions of these plugins (hereafter referred to as "copies") are fine as long as: 1.
-I am retained in the credits of any copies, 2.
-The copies must remain free, 3.
-The copies must remain open-source, and 4.
-The copies must also retain an unmodified version of these licensing terms.
+- Forked, ported, edited, or redistributed versions of the plugins (hereafter referred to as "fork" or "forks") are fine as long as: 1.
+Aesica is retained in the credits of the forks, 2.
+The forks must remain free, 3.
+The forks must remain open-source, 4.
+The forks may NOT be obfuscated either in part or in whole, and 5.
+The forks must retain an unmodified version of these licensing terms in their @help section, as either a link to https://github.com/Aesica/RMMV/blob/master/README.md or as a text copy of the terms of use section located at that URL.
-- You may NOT remove my name from the @author section, you may NOT remove any links to my github repo or my patreon page from the @help section, and you may NOT attempt to otherwise pass my work off as your own (come on, we all know that's a dick move, so don't be one~)
+- You may NOT remove "Aesica" from the @author section, you may NOT remove any links to Aesica's github repo from the @help section, and you may NOT attempt to otherwise pass my work off as your own (come on, we all know that's a dick move, so don't be one~)
+- While you are free to modify and use them in your games as needed, you may NOT attempt to bypass any of these terms by using a game (such as, but not limited to, a sample project) or similar means to specifically distribute the plugins or forks to other developers, or to any third parties who will eventually distribute them to other developers.
-- A copy of your game (once completed) would be nice so I can see how my scripts are being used, but it's not required.
+- A copy of your game (once completed) would be nice so I can see how my plugins are being used, but it's not at all required.
+- **To credit, list my name (Aesica) in the game's credits under your programming/code/scripting section, or under "Programming" or "Scripting" or "Coding" if you don't yet have a such a section.**
-- **Regarding AES_LootBox specifically:**  You are NOT authorized to use AES_LootBox.js or copies thereof (hereafter refered to as "the lootbox plugin") to create microtransaction-based loot box systems in any game.
+- **Regarding AES_LootBox specifically**, you are NOT authorized to use AES_LootBox.js or forks thereof (hereafter refered to as "the lootbox plugin") to create microtransaction-based loot box systems in any game.
 This includes, but is not limited to, prize packs or keys (items required to open prize packs) that are purchased with real-world money or with a currency that is awarded as a direct (or indirect) result of spending real-world money via microtransactions.
 In short, the lootbox plugin is fine for use in games as long as those games aren't designed around profiting off the mechanics of the loot box plugin.
-This limitation supercedes any of the other terms and conditions listed here.

-## How to Credit Me
-- List my name (Aesica) in your game's credits under your scripts/code section, or under "Scripting" if you don't yet have a scripting section.
-Easy peasy, right? :D

 ## Compatibility with Yanfly's plugins